Did you know that there’s a specific order that you need to follow when disconnecting your battery terminals?

 - When reconnecting the car battery, connect the positive terminal first, then negative

 Note: Disconnecting and reconnecting a car battery isn’t difficult and is something you can do yourself with a little bit of care and attention.
-However, whenever in doubt, always get a professional to handle the task.
+However, always get a professional to handle the task whenever you’re in doubt.

 Now that you know how to disconnect and remove your car battery, let’s go over some FAQs.